All Episodes

 You think it's close?

-Seventy-two percent of the people at the Wall Street Journal poll says Don Imus should get a second chance in radio.
+72% of the people at the Wall Street Journal poll say Don Imus should get a second chance in radio.

 I didn't know 72%, you could get 72% agreement on anything in this country.

-So I mean that's see, this is where again, I'm not sure the big bosses sitting in the ivory towers of broadcasting America and even are in touch.
+So, I mean, that's, see, this is where, again, I'm not sure the big bosses sitting in the ivory towers of Broadcasting America even are in touch.

 And I think that's what we've got going on here.

-Well, I mean, surprisingly behind this whole thing, which which drives me crazy, is I'm looking at this, I've got this USA Today story by David Lieberman.
+And surprisingly, well, I mean, surprisingly behind this whole thing, which drives me crazy, is I'm looking at this, I've got this USA Today story by David Lieberman.

-And he says, This is how this is how bad the the sh uh MSNBC is doing.
+And he says, this is how bad MSNBC is doing.

-There that apparently this IMA show in the morning is one of their one of their bright spots.
+Apparently, this Imus show in the morning is one of their bright spots.

 I have more audience on my little local radio talk show than Don Imus has across the country on MSNBC.